-Here I am, sharing five important perspectives towards career.
+Here I am, sharing five critical perspectives towards career.
 These are as much of my personal experiences as that of several others that I interacted with.

 There could be many more aspects of career.
 I specifically highlighted these five because I personally experienced all of them and equally observed the need for these perspectives during my hundreds of career coaching dialogues.

-It will be great to hear your views on these perspectives as well as any of your unique thoughts on careers!
+It will be great to hear your views on these critical career perspectives as well as any of your unique thoughts on careers!

 Note: If you wish to know more about our experiences of how we helped many managers develop their people management skills, and about our Certified People Manager (CPM) program, please do write to email@example.com or call 9000177207.